 - Target of analytics reporting: single UE, any UE, or a group of UEs.
+Any UE target of analytics is applied for slice bandwidth analytics.

 - Analytics Filter Information: optional list of TA(s), Area(s) of Interest, Cells, or S-NSSAI, Top-Heavy UEs, Fixed UEs, Camper UEs